These gorgeous rum balls, made with walnuts, chocolate, confectioners' sugar, and butter, are a Southern classic. A lovely homemade Christmas gift.

-Boozy chocolate rum balls.
-All the proof we need regarding the existence of a God.
+Boozy, lusciously chocolate rum balls.
+They’re all we need to prove the existence of a Dessert God.
 Rich, chocolatey, nutty, and hard to stop at just one.
-Though these are but subtly boozy, there’s no stopping you from tossing in an extra splash of rum.
-We certainly won’t tell.–The Chew
+Although these are a tiny bit rum-y, there’s no stopping you from tossing in an extra splash.
+Sin never tasted so good.
+We certainly won’t tell.
+Originally published December 19, 2014.–The Chew

-Rum balls recipes.
-God love ’em.
-And there’s no shortage of ’em.
-Some rum balls recipes call for crushed vanilla wafers or crumbled brownies.
-Others call for pecans versus walnuts.
+There’s no shortage of them.
+Some recipes call for crushed vanilla wafers or crumbled brownies as a mix-in.
+Others prefer chopped pecans versus walnuts.
 But they all share an affinity for the romance of rum and chocolate.
 And they all can be dressed up with sprinkles for cocktail parties or left plain for tailgating and midnight cravings.
 So you can’t really go wrong, as far as we’re concerned.
-Especially not with this (did we mention it’s gluten-free?) rum balls recipe.
+Especially not with this recipe.
+(Oh, did we mention it’s gluten-free?)

 Rum Balls Recipe